-When women post “I wish I had your confidence!” on the bikini bopo influencer’s IG page, just what kind of confidence is that dazed follower seeking?
+When a woman posts “I wish I had your confidence!” on the bikini self-love influencer’s IG page, just what kind of confidence is she seeking?
+Allison Kimmey

 How do you tell that a woman has confidence when all she’s done is pose in a bikini?